anthonyu/KeptCollections/README.md

 Which Collections interfaces are implemented?
 ---------------------------------------------

-KeptSet
+Set

-KeptMap
+Map

-KeptConcurrentMap
+ConcurrentMap

-KeptCollection
+Collection

-KeptList
+List

-KeptQueue
+Queue

-KeptBlockingQueue
+BlockingQueue

-KeptLock (not from Collections, but it sort of fits)
+Lock (not from Java Collections, but it sort of fits here)

 Where can I get a Jar?
 ----------------------